gpsaggese-org/umd_classes/class_project/data605/Spring2026/projects/UmdTask401_DATA605_Spring2026_Langchain_and_Neo4j/README.md

 ./docker_neo4j.sh
 ```

-This script is idempotent — it creates the container on the first run and
+This script creates the container on the first run and
 simply restarts it on subsequent runs.
 Verify Neo4j is up by visiting
 `http://localhost:7474` (~20 seconds after running).